Ionis Pharmaceuticals Inc (IONS) Director Joseph Klein III Sells 3,000 Shares

 - On Monday, November 13th, Joseph Klein III sold 3,000 shares of Ionis Pharmaceuticals stock.
 The shares were sold at an average price of $55.39, for a total value of $166,170.00.

-Several hedge funds have recently modified their holdings of IONS.
-Steward Partners Investment Advisory LLC bought a new position in Ionis Pharmaceuticals in the 3rd quarter worth approximately $100,000.
-Parallel Advisors LLC increased its position in Ionis Pharmaceuticals by 60.3% in the 3rd quarter.
-Parallel Advisors LLC now owns 3,323 shares of the company’s stock worth $182,000 after buying an additional 1,250 shares during the period.
-Hanseatic Management Services Inc. increased its position in Ionis Pharmaceuticals by 1.2% in the 2nd quarter.
-Hanseatic Management Services Inc. now owns 3,481 shares of the company’s stock worth $177,000 after buying an additional 41 shares during the period.
-The Manufacturers Life Insurance Company increased its position in Ionis Pharmaceuticals by 9.1% in the 2nd quarter.
-The Manufacturers Life Insurance Company now owns 3,744 shares of the company’s stock worth $190,000 after buying an additional 311 shares during the period.
-Finally, WFG Advisors LP increased its position in Ionis Pharmaceuticals by 77.2% in the 2nd quarter.
-WFG Advisors LP now owns 3,800 shares of the company’s stock worth $193,000 after buying an additional 1,655 shares during the period.
-91.40% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently added to or reduced their stakes in IONS.
+Russell Investments Group Ltd. raised its position in shares of Ionis Pharmaceuticals by 21.4% during the second quarter.
+Russell Investments Group Ltd. now owns 20,077 shares of the company’s stock worth $1,021,000 after acquiring an additional 3,538 shares during the last quarter.
+Schwab Charles Investment Management Inc. raised its position in shares of Ionis Pharmaceuticals by 17.4% during the second quarter.
+Schwab Charles Investment Management Inc. now owns 367,550 shares of the company’s stock worth $18,698,000 after acquiring an additional 54,587 shares during the last quarter.
+Advisors Asset Management Inc. raised its position in shares of Ionis Pharmaceuticals by 30.8% during the second quarter.
+Advisors Asset Management Inc. now owns 8,558 shares of the company’s stock worth $435,000 after acquiring an additional 2,016 shares during the last quarter.
+State of Wisconsin Investment Board raised its position in shares of Ionis Pharmaceuticals by 2.3% during the second quarter.
+State of Wisconsin Investment Board now owns 24,616 shares of the company’s stock worth $1,252,000 after acquiring an additional 550 shares during the last quarter.
+Finally, SG Americas Securities LLC increased its holdings in Ionis Pharmaceuticals by 30.9% in the second quarter.
+SG Americas Securities LLC now owns 6,315 shares of the company’s stock valued at $321,000 after purchasing an additional 1,489 shares during the last quarter.
+Institutional investors own 91.40% of the company’s stock.

+TRADEMARK VIOLATION NOTICE: “Ionis Pharmaceuticals Inc (IONS) Director Joseph Klein III Sells 3,000 Shares” was first published by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are reading this news story on another website, it was stolen and reposted in violation of U.S. and international trademark and copyright law.
+The legal version of this news story can be read at https://www.chaffeybreeze.com/2018/01/03/ionis-pharmaceuticals-inc-ions-director-joseph-klein-iii-sells-3000-shares-2.html.

 Ionis Pharmaceuticals Company Profile